Small intestinal bacterial overgrowth (SIBO) is an increasingly common gut condition. I get questions about it all the time!

 SIBO occurs when the bacteria in your gut get out of balance and overgrow.
 This can cause a whole range of digestive issues, including food sensitivities and difficulty absorbing nutrients.
 Recovery requires following a strict diet and avoiding certain foods completely.

-Yet even the SIBO diet I developed for my clinical patients was sometimes not enough for the most extreme cases.
-That’s where alternative treatments and eating protocols can be very helpful in overcoming stubborn SIBO.
+Yet even the SIBO diet I created for my clinical patients was sometimes not enough to get rid of their SIBO in the most extreme cases.
+That’s where alternative treatments such as supplementing with probiotics and eating protocols can be very helpful in overcoming stubborn SIBO.

 What is SIBO?

 As I mentioned earlier, SIBO is a condition in which the bacteria in your gut gets out of balance and overgrows.
 This can happen in two ways:

 - The gut bacteria meant to reside in your large intestine and colon escape into your small intestine.